Canon M10 vs Nikon D750

 Studio photographers will appreciate that the Nikon D750 (unlike the M10) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the M10 and the D750 have been discontinued, but can regularly be found used on eBay.
+Both the M10 and the D750 have been discontinued, but can regularly be found used on ebay.
 The D750 was replaced by the Nikon D780, while the M10 was followed by the Canon M100.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the M10 and D750 can be found, respectively, in the Canon M10 Manual (free pdf) or the online Nikon D750 Manual.

 So what is the bottom line?
 Is the Canon M10 better than the Nikon D750 or vice versa?
 The listing below highlights the relative strengths of the two models.